arangodb/cluster-maintenance/README.md

 # ArangoDB Cluster Maintenance Tools

-**The cluster Maintaince tools can only be used against the enterprise version of ArangoDB.
+**The Cluster Maintenance tools can only be used against the Enterprise Edition of ArangoDB.
 They must be used with caution, under the guidance of ArangoDB support.
-It is possible to accidentally delete all date.
+It is possible to accidentally delete all data.
 Do not use on your own.**

 ## Purpose